Book Clubs

 This is the story of that epic beer run, told in Chick’s own words and those of the men he visited in Vietnam.

-Tuesday, April 15th @ 6:30 PM
+Tuesday, April 15th @ 6:30 PM - MPL Community Room

 OR

-Friday, April 18th @ noon
+Friday, May 16th @ noon

 What Are You Reading